SarahBasam77/Data-Analytics-Journey/notes/Module3- Summary.md

 Records of transactions can be stored in many different formats, depending on the type of transaction and its source.
 Some transactions are entered manually into forms, while others can be machine generated.

 ## Selecting Relevant Data
-**Core Concept:** Choosing the right data is critical to answering your business question. #DataSelection #Relevance #CoreConcept
+**Core Concept:** Choosing the right data is critical to answering your business question.

 ### Key Principles
-- **Focus on Relevance:** Only use data directly related to your analysis. #Focus #RelevantData
+- **Focus on Relevance:** Only use data directly related to your analysis.
-- **Benchmarking:** Compare against industry standards or past performance. #Benchmarking #Comparison
+- **Benchmarking:** Compare against industry standards or past performance.

 ---